 Ultimately, instilling a positive company brand image starts with a good onboarding process.
-It's critical you get employees engaged and excited about their roles, and their teams, from the start.
-By arming your new employees with the instructions and tools necessary to excel in their roles, you're ensuring a smooth transition, lower turnover rates, and more productive teams.
+Getting employees engaged and excited about their roles and their teams is important from the start.
+You're ensuring a smooth transition, lower turnover rates, and more productive teams by arming your new employees with the instructions and tools to excel in their roles.

 6. Offer learning and development opportunities.

-In 2018, the number one reason people left their jobs was because they were bored, and needed a new challenge.
+A large reason why people quit and leave their jobs is that they’re bored and need a new challenge.
 Ultimately, this should be a relatively easy fix.

-If you allow employees to pursue learning opportunities and become proficient in new skills, you're demonstrating your company's emphasis on continuous learning and improvement.
-And by challenging your employees, you’re ensuring they won’t get bored in their roles -- which could lead to higher retention rates.
+Giving employees the opportunity to pursue learning opportunities and become proficient in new skills shows your commitment to on-the-job learning and professional development.
+And by challenging your employees, you’re ensuring they won’t get bored in their roles — which could lead to higher retention rates.

 Plus, as they develop new skills, they become more valuable employees for your company.
 A win, win.

-7. Use video, blog posts, photos, and slideshows to tell your company story.
+7. Use videos, blog posts, photos, and slideshows to tell your company story.

-When you're implementing a strategy to improve the market’s perception of your product or service, you don't just communicate your message through one channel.
-Instead, you provide videos, photos, slideshows, blogs, and other forms of messaging to ensure you're reaching the largest audience on whichever platform they want to be found.
+When implementing a strategy to improve the market’s perception of your brand, use multiple channels.
+Share videos, photos, slideshows, blogs, and other forms of messaging to ensure you reach a large group of audiences on the platforms they already use.